 The applicant's tentative plan shows multiple existing easements that will need to be extinguished or relocated as part of the platting action.
 According to the City Surveyor, there is likely an existing right-of-way over portions of Tax Lot 400, south of Tax Lot 1100, that was established by V. 145, P. 538, PCDR.
 This existing right-of-way lies within Landaggard Drive NW and extends onto the subject property north of Landaggard Drive NW.
 This right-of-way requires vacation pursuant to SRC 255.065.
-In addition, an existing access easement through the subject property (Tax Lot 400), provides access to the land-locked parcel within the boundaries of the subject property (Tax Lot 1100), which is not a part of this proposal.
+In addition, an existing access easement through the subject property (Tax Lot 400), provides access to the land-locked parcel (Tax Lot 1100) within the boundaries of the subject property, which is not a part of this proposal.
 The applicant is proposing to adjust the width and location of the easement to align with a proposed parking lot, while maintaining access to Tax Lot 1100.
 Pursuant to SRC 110.060, the City does not enforce any easement, covenant, condition, restriction, or other agreement between private parties, nor is the UDC generally intended to abrogate, annul, or impair such easements, covenants, conditions, restrictions, or agreements.
-Therefore, the proposal has also been conditioned to ensure the access easement is not eliminated altogether, and to ensure alternative access is provided to the land-locked property during construction.
+Therefore, the proposal has also been conditioned to ensure the access is provided to the land-locked property during construction.
 As such, the following conditions apply: